 Cinderella’s happy ending starts and ends with Prince Charming knowing very little about her.
+I am guessing she must have been wearing some pheromones for women on that day to get Prince Charming’s attention the way she did!
 Here you have a girl who has spent many nights dreaming of how perfect her husband will be.
 Boy, was he not PERFECT?!

 Personally, I don’t think he was all that perfect.
 In her eyes, she was so blinded by love that all she saw was the most perfect human that she had ever laid eyes on.
 He was her world and she was his.
 Sure, he was handsome, a gentleman, and RICH!
 Have you ever thought about the fact that he sent someone else to look for her after the ball?
 That right there shows a flaw in him.
 That man should have been on the hunt, himself, to find his love!